-A GO TO statement or an arithmetic IF statement may not cause control to pass into the range of a DO from outside its range.
-When a procedure reference occurs in the range of a DO, the actions of that procedure are considered to be temporarily within that range, i.e., during the execution of that reference.
+If both of these conditions apply, the extended range is defined to be the set of all executable statements that may be executed between all pairs of control statements, the first of which satisfies the condition of (1) and the second of (2).
+The first of the pair is not included in the extended range; the second is.
+A GO TO statement or an arithmetic IF statement may not cause control to pass into the range of a DO unless it is being executed as part of the extended range of that particular DO.
+Further, the extended range of a DO may not contain a DO of the same program unit that has an extended range.
+When a procedure reference occurs in the range of a DO the actions of that procedure are considered to be temporarily within that range, i.e., during the execution of that reference.

-The control variable, initial parameter, terminal parameter, and incrementation parameter of a DO may not be redefined during the execution of the range of that DO.
+The control variable, initial parameter, terminal parameter, and incrementation parameter of a DO may not be redefined during the execution of the range or extended range of that DO.